Forms and JavaScript

 Values of Radio Buttons

 The above works very well, even on things like select. but it doesn't work for radio buttons because all the radio buttons in a group share the same name.
 However, the selector language includes a "pseudo-class" called :checked that selects the checked radio button in a group.
-Try it here:
+Here are some radio buttons:

-You can try the following expression in the JS console:
+You can try the following expression in the JS console.
+It should return the value attribute of the radio button you have selected.

 $("[name=station]:checked").val();